rishabh01solanki/ML_Numbers/README.md

 # ML_numbers
-This is a python based machine learning code that recognizes faces and handwritten numbers
+This is a python based deep learning code that recognizes handwritten numbers